Let us Begin with a Story…

-Its goal is to show that dogmatism, under any form, is wrong.
-And even though dogmatism had for a long time been associated with religion, things have drastically changed in the last centuries.
-Nowadays science has replaced religion in the throne of doctrinaire thinking and the poison of materialism has dominated human intellect to a great extent.
+The goal of Harmonia Philosophica is to show that dogmatism, under any form, is wrong.
+And it is important to note that even though dogmatism had for a long time been associated with religion, things have drastically changed in the last centuries.
+Nowadays science has replaced religion in the throne of doctrinaire thinking and the poison of various dogmas (like materialism) has dominated human intellect to a great extent.
 Dogmatism in science – which holds the throne of “thinking” in modern West – is something we should all worry about.

-This is not being against science though, since we must always remember that true science embraces all views and cultivates free thinking.
-In this portal one can read how separate opinions on crucial philosophical matters can be merged into one single “truth”, if such thing even exists.
-The point of every philosophy entry is to illustrate that one-way thinking is never correct – most of the times a combination of science and religion, measurements and theoretical thinking, logic and intuition, is required to draw a conclusion.
+This is not being against science per se though, since we must always remember that true science embraces all views and cultivates free thinking.
+Harmonia Philosophica is about merging various views and the tool for this merging of thoughts is an inherently ‘irrational’ way of non-thinking – a way of thinking that is against the norms that have prevailed in the western civilization for centuries now.
+In this portal one can read how separate opinions on crucial philosophical matters can be merged into one single “truth”, if such thing even exists, within a purely ‘irrational’ context that the first thinkers used to utilize but that we have now forgotten.
+The point of every philosophy entry within the Harmonia Philosophica philosophy program is to illustrate that one-way thinking is never correct; most of the times a combination of science and religion, measurements and theoretical thinking, logic and pure intuition, thinking and non-thinking is required to draw a conclusion.

 About the deeper essence of Harmonia Philosophica